SmithSamuelM/Papers/whitepapers/ManyCubed.md

 To fully use all the cores in a CPU, the coroutines in each process need a way to communicate with the coroutines in the other processes.
 Unix domain sockets provide a convenient reliable performant mechanism for this.

 Another well known approach to asynchronous cooperative multi-tasking is to use a call-back (promise, future) approach.
-In this approach the scheduler is more heavy weight in that it handles the non-blocking I/O. NodeJS and Tornado among others use this approach.
+In this approach the scheduler is more heavy weight in that it handles the non-blocking I/O. NodeJS, Tornado, and asyncio among others use this approach.
 The primary disadavntage of this approach vis-a-vis coroutines is that the concurrent logical flows are split any time each must wait for I/O to complete.
 Each flow registers a call-back (or promise) to be executed by the scheduler when the I/O completes.
 A flow with multiple I/O steps will be split multiple times.
 This approach is less performant and much more complex to code and debug than the coroutine approach.
 The motivation for using a callback approach is that it can be implemented in any language.
 Whereas coroutines require support by the language compiler/interpreter.
 Recently, however, many major programming languages have added support for coroutines.
 The simplicity and performance advantages of coroutines over call-backs and multi-processing make them the best computing architecture for cooperative distributed applications.

 ### Network